by

 tires.
 Most people here spend 100% of their time on roads,

-accomplish is increased rolling friction and a loud hum at speed.
+they accomplish is increased rolling friction and a loud hum at

-When you're climbing a mountain road, listening to the birds singing
+speed.
+When you're climbing a mountain road, listening to the

-and the wind blow through the treetops, it's annoying even riding near
+birds singing and the wind blow through the treetops, it's annoying

 Use smooth-tread street tires.